Registration is now open.

 CNAs are in high demand right now!
 A Certified Nurse Aide is a valuable member of the healthcare team who provides basic care to patients and assists them with activities of daily living.
 This important care includes, but is not limited to, observing patients’ conditions, recording vital signs, and providing help with dressing, grooming, exercising, and feeding.

 CNA is a growing field with flexible hours and shift differentials that offers an excellent gateway into the medical field via hands-on experience with patients.

 According to the CT Department of Labor, the 2019 average hourly wage for Nursing Assistants was $16.58 an hour.

-Payment in full is due at the time of registration.
+Payment in full at time of registration.
+Non-credit courses do not qualify for financial aid or payment plans.
 Students will not be dropped for non-payment.
 If a student registers for the course but does not pay, they will be billed regardless of whether they attend.
-To receive a refund, students must drop the course before 5 p.m. the last business day before the start date of the course.
+Please see the Non-credit Registration page for Refund Policy.

-For more information about upcoming CNA classes, please see the Allied Health section of the latest non-credit workforce development course catalog.
+For more information about upcoming CNA classes, please see the Allied Health section of the latest non-credit course catalog.